Our proposals

 - Installation of ground-mounted solar panels, along with associated inverters, transformers and switchgear

-- An option to install a battery energy storage system (BESS) and on-site substation.
-The BESS would include battery storage units, transformers, water storage tanks and a control building, whilst the on-site substation would include a control building and electrical equipment.
-This infrastructure could also be built at a location within Site C
+- A battery energy storage system (BESS) and on-site substation.
+The BESS would include battery storage units, transformers, water storage tanks and a control building, whilst the on-site substation would include a control building and electrical equipment

 - An underground cable connection between the eastern edge of Site C and the western edge of Site D, and the western edge of Site D and Eaton Socon substation, where the project would connect into the electricity transmission network